toyiselateef/mmk_assessment/README.md

 | `test`                    | Runs build and run tests using mocha        |

 ## Testing
-The tests are  written in jest and the assertions done using Chai
+The tests are  written in jest and supertest

 ```
 "jest": "^27.4.1",
+"supertest" :"^6.2.2"

 ```